Top 5 Multi-Currency Accounts (From an Industry Insider)

 It might be next to impossible without having a local address.

-A multi-currency account with a bank will see all of your currency accounts located in one country.
+In essence, a multi-currency account with a bank will see all of your currency accounts located in one country.

 You’d have to pay more expensive international payment and international receiving fees, and it becomes much less convenient for the other party (compared to a local account).